Centre for Israel and Jewish Affairs: Controversies

-CIJA has faced criticism due to comments made by staff through news outlets and via its social media accounts.
 In 2023, Canadians for Justice and Peace in the Middle East criticized "provocative statements" made by CIJA Israel office director David M. Weinberg.
 His statements make use of dehumanizing terms to refer to Arabs, Muslims, Palestinians, and human rights activists, calling them “weeds”, “snakes”, “barbarians”, and “terrorists”.
+In 2025, a report authored by the Jewish Faculty Network alleged that CIJA "promotes anti-Palestinian racism."